 Consideration of the tendency rule has most often occurred in cases alleging crimes of child sexual abuse especially with multiple complainants.
 Also, in homicide and other violence cases, the reception of evidence of hostile relationship falls for consideration under the tendency rule: Azizi v R VSCA 205; Middendorp v R VSCA 47.

 The coincidence rule against admissibility and its exception

 There is required to be similarity by way of underlying unity, or a common modus operandi, or a pattern of conduct: CGL v DPP VSCA 26, (2010) 24 VR 486.
 For instance it may lie in similarity of events: Tamara Hunt (a pseudonym) v R VSCA 196 (nature of multiple bushfire starts going to proof of deliberateness); Harris (a pseudonym) v R VSCA 112 (manner of alleged sexual offending against separate persons going to proof of occurrence).
 Or for instance it may lie in the existence of a relationship which uniquely links the accused person with two or more victims of similar crimes: CW v R VSCA 288.
 Features of the alleged offending which reflect circumstances outside the accused's control are not to be treated as relevant similarities for this purpose, and the possibility of concoction or contamination should be considered: BSJ v R VSCA 93, (2012) 35 VR 475.

-Context evidence is evidence of other misconduct which places the evidence relating to a charged crime in a more complete and realistic context, for instance to correct an impression a charged crime was an inexplicably isolated incident with the complainant: DPP v Martin (a pseudonym) VSCA 219;Benson v R VSCA 51.
+Context evidence is evidence of other misconduct which places the evidence relating to a charged crime in a more complete and realistic context, for instance as relationship evidence correcting an impression a charged crime was an inexplicably isolated incident with the complainant: DPP v Martin (a pseudonym) VSCA 219.

-The rule from O'Leary's case is probably classifiable as within the context rule.
-With a charge based on of one of the violence crimes, it gives evidence of other violence admissibility where it is part of a transaction of which the violent crime forms an integral part and has use because the violent crime cannot be truly understood and isolated from it: DPP v Mariona (a pseudonym) VSCA 107; Hothnyang v R VSCA 64; O'Leary v R HCA 44, (1946) 73 CLR 566.
+With a charge based on of one of the violence crimes, evidence of other violence is admissible where it is part of a transaction of which the violent crime forms an integral part and has use because the violent crime cannot be truly understood and isolated from it: DPP v Mariona (a pseudonym) VSCA 107; Hothnyang v R VSCA 64; O'Leary v R HCA 44, (1946) 73 CLR 566.